Forgotten Former Lightning Players Who Will Shock You

 The only difference is Ciccarelli was more prolific, even as a 37-year-old, scoring 35 goals and 60 points in his first season with the Lightning, to whom he was traded by the Detroit Red Wings in the summer of 1996.

 Furthermore, simply put, Ciccarelli is a Hockey Hall of Fame legend.
-Mark Recchi (2008-09), who is also in the Hall, meanwhile gets edged out, because his tenure was shorter, and, because it was more recent, it is probably easier to remember (albeit slightly).
+Mark Recchi (2008-09), who is also in the Hall, meanwhile gets edged out, because his tenure was shorter.
+Since it was more recent, it is probably easier to remember (albeit just slightly).

 4. Adrian Aucoin (RD)

 Defenseman Adrian Aucoin’s time with the Lightning in 2000-01 marked the awkward transitional phase between his days with the Vancouver Canucks and Islanders.
-He was traded to the Lightning from the former and then by the Lightning to the latter all in the same season.
+He was traded to the Lightning from the former and then by the Lightning to the latter the following offseason.

-Coincidentally, those are arguably the two teams for which he’s known most for playing, though he did also spend time with the Chicago Blackhawks, Calgary Flames and the then-Phoenix Coyotes before finishing up his career with the Columbus Blue Jackets with 36 games played in the lockout-shortened 2013 season.
+Coincidentally, those are arguably the two teams for which Aucoin’s known most for playing.
+However, he did also spend time with the Chicago Blackhawks, Calgary Flames and the then-Phoenix Coyotes before finishing up his career with the Columbus Blue Jackets with 36 games played in the lockout-shortened 2013 season.
 Still, Aucoin played just 26 for the Lightning, the lowest amount he accumulated with one team.

 So, why Aucoin?